binpatel31/GITS/Results.md

   <img src="https://github.com/ultraultimated/GITS/blob/master/images/Familarity%20with%20Gits%20Vs%20Documentation%20Referred.png">

+  Participants familiar with GIT had the background knowledge of git commands and found it easy to complete the tasks with Git.
+However, they spent a little more time to complete the tasks with GITS as the name of the commands were newly introduced and had to look into every command to figure out its purpose.
+So we can conclude that participants with background knowledge of git were more efficient and would not want to switch to GITS to perform the same tasks.

   ### Ease of comprehending documentation
   The following image represents how easy/hard users felt to find relevant information in the documentation.
   <img src="https://github.com/ultraultimated/GITS/blob/master/images/Ease%20of%20comprehending%20documentation.png">

+  Participants found it easy to find external help to complete the tasks with.
+That is, they felt that the documentation was clear enough with examples and intuitive to perform the tasks.
+While the participants found the relevant commands difficult to find when executing the experiments with GITS.
+This shows that the documentation for git is better than GITS and intuitive.